slightknack/slightknack.dev/content/blog/misadventures-stellar-quest.md

 What!?
 That *can't* be...

-In a rush of panic, I wrap up a new transaction, and bump again...
+In a rush of panic, I wrap up a new transaction, and bumped again...

 ```
 "status": 400,